Roronoa-17/TF_ZTM/README.md

 | Axis or dimension | A particular dimension of a tensor | tensor[0], tensor[:.
 1]...|
 | Size | The total number of items in the tensor | tf.size(tensor) |

+19-01-2024
+- Matrix multiplication is called as dot product i.e elements of rows get multiplied with columns